chelsea-designs/DCFideas/README.md

 ## Credits

 ### **Content**
+- Text about the Digital Competence Framework from [Twinkl DCF](https://www.twinkl.co.uk/teaching-wiki/dcf-wales#:~:text=The%20DCF%20(Wales)&text=developing%20listening%2C%20reading%2C%20speaking%20and,technologies%20to%20help%20them%20function)
-- The code and text for this website was created by Chelsea Williams.
+- All other code and text for this website was created by Chelsea Williams.

 ### **Media**
 - The main Image on the home page is from [Pixabay](https://pixabay.com/)